GeoscienceAustralia/hazimp/user_guide.rst

     of averaging data from multiple wind hazards.
 The information can also be saved as numpy arrays.
 This can be done by using the *.npz* extension.
     This data can be accessed using Python scripts and is not averaged.

+    There are some pre-requisites for the exposure data.
+It must have a column called ``WIND_VULNERABILITY_FUNCTION_ID`` which describe the vulnerability
+     functions to be used.
+The vulnerability set used is hard coded.
+This is used to calculate the ``structural_loss_ratio`` given the ``0.2s gust at 10m height m/s``.

 Without Templates
 -----------------